 Rule 8-18 was amended in December 2015 to extend the requirements of the LDAR program to include equipment in hydrocarbon heavy liquid service.
 Inclusion of heavy liquids is costly because equipment in heavy liquid service expands the LDAR program by approximately one-third more equipment than is currently being monitored.
-Completion of the heavy liquid leak study mentioned above has been problematic, because some heavy hydrocarbon liquids are condensing and coating the leak detection sensors.
+The Heavy Liquid Leak Study was originally projected to be completed within a year.
+However, completion of the heavy liquid leak study mentioned above has been problematic, because some heavy hydrocarbon liquids are condensing and coating the leak detection sensors.
 These equipment problems have prevented proper collection of all the data needed.
-Study participants are re-configuring the study approach, and anticipate having useful data by the Fall of 2018.
+Study participants are re-configuring the study approach, and anticipate having useful data by the Spring of 2019.

-1 Heavy hydrocarbon liquids are defined as having an initial boiling point greater than 302°F.
+&lt;sup>1 Heavy hydrocarbon liquids are defined as having an initial boiling point greater than 302°F.